weetech-software/alert_threshold/README.md

 Active metrics monitoring triggers an alert if the monitored metric exceeds a predefined threshold.

 # Install python 3.13.0
-This app require python, please install python.
-Python install script, see https://github.com/jasonwee/videoOnCloud/blob/master/core/install_software/python/python_3-13-0.sh
+This app requires Python.
+Please install Python.
+For the Python install script, see [here](https://github.com/jasonwee/videoOnCloud/blob/master/core/install_software/python/python_3-13-0.sh).

 # Environment setup
 This application will run using python virtual environment.